 All portfolios and evidence of artistry must be submitted in a digital format.

-We will accept CDs or DVDs, but it is suggested that you submit on an inexpensive USB Flash Drive.
+We will accept CDs or DVDs, but prefer that you submit on an inexpensive USB Flash Drive.

 CDs and DVDs will not be returned.
 USB Flash Drives will be returned only on request by May 1st.